junwatu/recipe-nutritional-analysis/blog/README.md

 ## Project Structure

-This project uses Vite, React, and Node.js so the project structure is initially already defined.
+This project uses Vite for the development tools, React for the user interface, and Node.js as the server.
 The directory and file structure for this project:

 ```shell
 recipe-nutrition-analysis/app/